 Dr. Sieving is known internationally for studies of human progressive blinding genetic retinal neurodegenerations, including retinitis pigmentosa, and rodent models of these conditions.
 His laboratory study of pharmacological approaches to slowing degeneration in transgenic animal models led to the first human clinical trial of ciliary neurotrophic factor (CNTF) for retinitis pigmentosa, published in Proceedings of the Proceedings of the National Academy of Sciences, 2006..
 He also developed a mouse model of X-linked retinoschisis and successfully treated this using gene therapy which restored retinal function.
 He maintains a clinical practice at NEI for patients with these and other genetic retinal diseases, including Stargardt juvenile macular degeneration.

 Dr. Sieving served as vice chair for Clinical Research for the Foundation Fighting Blindness from 1996-2001.
 He is on the Bressler Vision Award committee and is a jury member for the 1M euro annual 'Vision Award' of the Champalimaud Foundation, Portugal.
-He was elected to membership in the American Ophthalmological Society in 1993 and the Academia Ophthalmologica Internationalis in 2005.
+He was elected to membership in the American Ophthalmological Society in 1993, the Academia Ophthalmologica Internationalis in 2005, the Institute of Medicine of the National Academy of Sciences in 2006, and the German National Academy of Sciences-Leopoldina in 2014.
 He received an honorary Doctor of Science from Valparaiso University in 2003 and has been named among the 'Best Doctors in America' multiple years.
-He has received numerous awards, including the Research to Prevent Blindness Senior Scientific Investigator Award, 1998; the Alcon Research Institute Award, 2000; and the Pisart Vision Award from the New York Lighthouse International for the Blind in 2005.
-Dr. Sieving was elected to the Institute of Medicine of the National Academy of Sciences in 2006 and to the German Academy of Sciences-Leopoldina in 2013.
+He has received many awards, including the Research to Prevent Blindness Senior Scientific Investigator Award, 1998; the Alcon Research Institute Award, 2000; and the Pisart Vision Award from the New York Lighthouse International for the Blind in 2005.

 |Name||In Office from||To|